collective/collective.exportimport/README.rst

 * Export content from a Plone site (it supports Plone 4 and 5, Archetypes and Dexterity, Python 2 and 3).
 * Import the exported content into a new site (Plone 5.2+, Dexterity, Python 3)
-* Export and import relations, users and groups with their roles, translations, local roles, ordering, dedault-pages, comments, portlets and redirects.
+* Export and import relations, users and groups with their roles, translations, local roles, ordering, default-pages, comments, portlets and redirects.

 How to migrate additional features like Annotations or Marker Interfaces is discussed in the FAQ section.